Skip to main content

 Frequently Asked Questions

-Quontic Bank has a Bank Health Score of F (14/100), placing it in weak financial health.
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+Quontic Bank has a Bank Health Score of D (41/100), placing it showing signs of financial stress.
+It holds a Tier 1 capital ratio of 11.83%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

 Money in checking, savings, money market, and CD accounts at Quontic Bank is FDIC-insured up to $250,000 per depositor per ownership category (FDIC Cert #57807).
 Joint accounts get $250K per co-owner.
 Funds above the limit are not insured — for higher balances, consider spreading across multiple banks or using a CDARS-like network.